MicrosoftDocs/windows-itpro-docs/windows/client-management/manage-device-installation-with-group-policy.md

 ### General

-To complete each of the scenarios, please ensure your have:
+To complete each of the scenarios, ensure your have:

 - A client computer running Windows.

 - A USB thumb drive.
 The scenarios described in this guide use a USB thumb drive as the example device (also known as a “removable disk drive”, "memory drive," a "flash drive," or a "keyring drive").
-Most USB thumb drives do not require any manufacturer-provided drivers, and these devices work with the inbox drivers provided with the Windows build.
+Most USB thumb drives don't require any manufacturer-provided drivers, and these devices work with the inbox drivers provided with the Windows build.

 - A USB/network printer pre-installed on the machine.